fokklz/ict-322-ski-service-app/README.md

 ### Running the App

-To run the app, you can open the `SkiServiceApp.sln` file in Visual Studio 2022 and run the app with the green play button. <br />
+To run the app, you can open the `SkiServiceApp.sln` file in Visual Studio 2022 and run the app with the green play button.
 For the most part, the app was developed with Android in mind.
 The device used was a `Tablet 420 8In`. <br />

 By default, the app will try to search for local connections.
 You can alter this behavior by defining `API:BaseURL` in the `appsettings.json` file - be careful with emulators because they use special local IPs to access the host machine. <br />